alanng10/class-lang/Doc/SystemModules/a.md

 The system modules classes have abstract enough for their purposes so that they are suitable to be used for their purposes without additional wrapping.

-The system modules classes have names including class names in their abstract that are words that cover the range of their purposes.
+The system modules classes have names including class names in their abstract that are words that cover the ranges of their purposes.